 - Take a private walking tour of Dublin City

-- Explore the Giant's Causeway
+- Explore the geological wonders of the Giant's Causeway

-- Spend a night on Rathlin Island
+- Spend a night on quiet Rathlin Island

 - Visit Malin Head, the northernmost point of Ireland

-- Discover the cliffs of Slieve League
+- Walk along the dramatic cliffs of Slieve League

 |Day 1||Exploring Dublin||Dublin|